RofiqZaen/PUBG-HackToo/How to use.md

 ❕ follow the steps below

-if a Resource Not Found error occurs, click icon  ≡  and click Restore All and download Resources again.

 Step 1.
 If the Resource and Data Hack status is not found, please click icon ≡ and Download Resources.